All Episodes

 It's great on the repatriation side.

-The president already did everything he could do with, and he's still doing more with you know getting rid of Obama era regulations and energy independence.
+The president already did everything he could do with, and he's still doing more with, you know, getting rid of Obama-era regulations and energy independence.

 That's all great for the forgotten men and women in this country that need jobs and need to get out of poverty and off of food stamps.

-But the fact that they abandoned Reagan conservative supply side across the board tax cuts and they're increasing taxes because they don't want to be blamed for tax cuts for the rich when anybody that pays federal income taxes by definition is pretty rich.
+But the fact that they abandoned Reagan conservative supply-side across-the-board tax cuts, and they're increasing taxes because they don't want to be blamed for tax cuts for the rich when anybody that pays federal income taxes by definition is pretty rich.

-The only reason I'll support the bill is because it does give some large chance of some significant economic growth.
+The only reason I'll support the bill is because it does give some large chance of significant economic growth.

 Cut the top, cut every rate.